HMS Speedwell (1690): Rebuild as sixth rate 1716

-Commissioned Service as a Sixth Rate
+Commissioned service as a sixth rate

-She was commissioned in June 1716 under the command of Captain George Clinton.
-RN for the Mediterranean.
-In December 1716 Captain Robert Man, RN took command for service off Sale, Morocco.
+She was commissioned in June 1716 under the command of Captain George Clinton, for the Mediterranean.
+In December 1716 Captain Robert Man, took command for service off Sale, Morocco.
 She was ordered Home in December 1718 to pay off.
 She was converted to a bomb-vessel by Admiralty Order (AO) 9 July 1719 for £3,220.14.11d between June and August 1719.
-She recommissioned in 1720 under Captain Joseph Watts, RN for service in the Baltic.
+She recommissioned in 1720 under Captain Joseph Watts for service in the Baltic.

 Disposition

 HMS Speedwell was wrecked on the Dutch coast on 21 November 1720.